sh123/esp32_loradv/README.md

 - Goes into ESP32 light sleep when no activity, so all power consumption is around 30-40mA when in RX, wakes up on new data from radio module or when user starts transmitting
 - Settings menu on long encoder button click, allows to change frequency and other parameters
 - Output power tunable from settings from ~1mW (for ISM) up to 1W (for amateur radio experiments)
-- Experimental privacy option for ISM low power usage (check your country regulations if it is allowed by the ISM band plan before enabling!)
+- Experimental privacy option for ISM low power usage (check your country regulations if it is allowed by the ISM band plan before experimenting!)

 ## Build instructions
 - Modify `include/config.h` if needed